 If “Yakuza” is too much of a change from the “GTA” model for you but you still want a martial arts spectacle, you could prefer “Sleeping Dogs.”
 The third-person shooter and brawler combination offers the “best of both worlds.”
 Driving and shooting are comparable to other AAA Rockstar games, while the mini-games and combat encounters are more akin to the “Yakuza” formula.

-The third instalment of the “True Crime” trilogy, “Sleeping Dogs,” was originally planned, but Activision shelved it because of weak sales.
+The third installment of the “True Crime” trilogy, “Sleeping Dogs,” was originally planned, but Activision shelved it because of weak sales.
 However, Square Enix was impressed and decided to bring the game back in a different format.
 The idea of this title alone makes it simple to see the “True Crime” components.

 To work as an undercover spy in the criminal underground, a senior police officer from San Francisco is transferred to Hong Kong.